 We stayed at The Chedi Hotel, a luxury hotel only a short drive from Muscat international airport.
 From the moment we arrived the service was impeccable and the hotel oozed the luxury it promised.
 It was late when we arrived so we didn’t get a chance to properly explore until morning!

-Breakfast is served buffet style but this is no ordinary breakfast but the best breakfast buffet I have ever seen with live cooking stations and plenty of choice of outstanding quality.
-More akin to a Middle East Friday Brunch than your average breakfast buffet.
+Breakfast was served buffet style but this was no ordinary breakfast.
+This was the best breakfast buffet I have ever seen with live cooking stations and plenty of choice of outstanding quality.
+It was more akin to a Middle East Friday Brunch than your average breakfast buffet.
 To top it all, we got to have breakfast with this view.
 What better start to the day could there be?

 One of the things that I loved about being pregnant in the Middle East, the heat certainly wasn’t it! – was the fact that everywhere you go there is a vast array of interesting and delicious mocktails.
 I never felt like I wasn’t having a special evening, as the mocktails were so delicious.
 The Chedi was no exception to this.

 The facilities at this hotel are beyond fault so much so we never actually left the hotel grounds which is something that we never do!
 We are all for exploring the local area usually.
 However when a hotel had amenities and service like the Chedi you just don’t want to leave!

 The hotel boasts three pools, including the long pool, the longest pool in the Middle East.
 Impressive to say the least.
 Our personal favourite however was the beach pool, where you could sit on your lounger with your feet in the sand, and take a dip with an amazing view.
 It was also located next to the beach bar, which meant you were never short of fresh cold water – a must for any pregnant traveller.
 The third pool, is the most child-friendly with shading over pool and large shaded beds around the edges.
 I can’t wait to take Baby E back, to give this one a try!